The Fundamental theorem of tropical differential algebra over nontrivially valued fields and the radius of convergence of nonarchimedean differential equations: The radius of convergence of solutions to a nonarchimedean differential equation

 \section{The radius of convergence of solutions to a nonarchimedean differential equation}

-In this section we introduce a notion of radius of convergence for elements of $\pt$.
+In this section we focus on the case $m=1$ and introduce a notion of radius of convergence for elements of $\pt$.
 Then, given a nontrivially valued field $K$, we state a corollary of Theorem \ref{theorem:fundamental} relating this tropical notion of radius of convergence to the classical one for solutions of a differential equation over $\pk$.

-\begin{defin} Given $A = \sum_{i=0}^n a_i t^i \in \pt$, we define its radius of convergence with respect to the real number $c > 1$ as:
+\begin{defin} Given $A = \sum_{i=0}^\infty a_i t^i \in \pt$, we define its radius of convergence with respect to the real number $c > 1$ as:

 with the convention that $c^{- \infty} = 0$ for any $c > 1$. \end{defin}